puct9/c4ai/README.md

 - Specifying training arguments in `do_selfplay` of `selfplay_v2.py` doesn't
 change anything.
 I'm too lazy to do do that right now.
 Will definitely work on it later though...

+## By the way

+- `training_pipeline.py` will not use `selfplay_v2.py` by default.
+At least not until I make finishing touches to the `C4UCT` binary.
+I'm no big C++ dev so doing this is half messing around and half torture.
+- If you have something to add, cough it up.